prev3/capstone-project/README.md

 4. Once the subscriber receives a message, filtering and sorting can be done.

+## Filtering and Sorting

-    Left click on the column headers to sort the columns ascending or descending.
+- Left click on the column headers to sort the columns ascending or descending.

-    Right click on the column headers to open the filter dialog.
+- Right click on the column headers to open the filter dialog.
 Fill in any filtering information desired in the dialog.

     Boolean values can be sorted to show or hide `True` or `False`.

     Integers can be sorted with a min-max range.

     Strings can be filtered with regex matches (partial matches are used, append your query with `^` and prepend your query with `$` to only accept an exact match).